-Considering the season of the year, the passage of the Hannah from Newry to Quebec up to the 27 April 1849 was as favourable as one could expect.
-But the season was most unsuited to such a sailing.
+Considering the season of the year, the passage of the Hannah from Newry to

 The spring ice-floes were calving from the great northern glaciers.
 Some sixty years later another vessel from the North of Ireland would flounder here with terrible loss of life.
 The name Titanic has gone down in history.
 We will later cite other local shipping losses.